-Assets from financial leasing are capitalised and the relevant leasing liabilities are posted as a liability.
-With amortisations, the interest is charged directly to financial expenditure.
+Assets from finance leases are capitalised and the relevant leasing liabilities are posted as a liability.
+With amortisations, the interest is charged directly to the financial expenditure.
 Expenses for operating leasing are charged directly to the income statement.

 Financial assets include long-term held securities, deferred tax assets as well as assets from pension funds and employer contribution reserves and long-term receivables from third parties.
 Securities are measured at purchase value less the economically necessary value adjustments.